GururajPAthani/Titanic_project/README.md

 # Titanic_project

-main.ipynb : The data analysis,visualization, modelling and test funcitos are called here.
+main.ipynb : The data analysis,visualization, modelling and test funcitos are called in main.ipynb file.